drdv/drdv.github.io/src/blog/posts/202412-python-strings.md

 in the third case because the acute accent has a code point above 255 (so its size is `56 + (29 + 1) * 2 = 116` bytes).

-Two clear advantages of the [PEP 393](https://peps.python.org/pep-0393/) approach:
+Three clear advantages of the [PEP 393](https://peps.python.org/pep-0393/) approach:

 * An optimized ASCII implementation can be used for the most common (ASCII) case.
-* The constant number of bytes per code point facilitates indexing and other operations.
+* The constant number of bytes per code point[^smallest_constant_representation] results in constant-time indexing and facilitates other operations.
++ Can handle natively strings containing [non-BMP characters](https://en.wikipedia.org/wiki/Plane_(Unicode)), i.e., code points greater than $2^{16} - 1$.

+[^smallest_constant_representation]: The smallest possible is always chosen.

-On the flip-side, concatenating a single emoji to an ASCII string increases the size x 4 (which doesn't seem to be signification nowadays).
+On the flip-side, concatenating a single emoji to an ASCII string increases the size x 4.

 ## Code units